Bachelor of Science in Urban and Regional Planning

 Four years if you are a freshman; three years if you transfer in with most of your GE courses complete.
-The planning core is a total of 106 quarter units.
+The planning core is a total of 72 semester units.

 When can I start?

-The course sequencing is set up for Fall quarter admission.
-Contact us for information on whether Winter or Spring admission is possible.
+The course sequencing is set up for Fall semester admission.
+Spring admission is not possible.

 Do you impose special GE requirements?